 Private student loans can help you get the money that you need to pay for college, but they’re generally more expensive than federal student loans.
 You should only turn to them once you’ve exhausted your federal loan options.

-We have a full guide to the best private student lenders, but here are a few of our top picks.
+We have a full guide to the best private student lenders, but here are a few options.

 1.79% – 10.97%